tango-controls/rfc/2/README.md

 ### Device lifecycle

 The Device lifecycle is:
-* Device Initialisation phase, when Device object is created and made visible in a Tango Controls system (see [RFC-1](), [RFC-8]())
+* Device Initialisation phase, when Device object is created and made visible in a Tango Controls System (see [RFC-1](), [RFC-8]())
-* Device Operation phase, when Device Interface MUST be available to actors of the Tango Controls system.
+* Device Operation phase, when Device Interface MUST be available to actors of the Tango Controls System.
-* Device Destruction phase, when Device SHOULD be unregistered from the Tango Control system and Device Interface MAY not be available within the Tango Controls system.
+* Device Destruction phase, when Device SHOULD be unregistered from the Tango Control system and Device Interface MAY not be available within the Tango Controls System.

 The device lifecycle MUST be implemented by a Device Server.